 To learn more about the testosterone levels, click here to read about the common questions asked about high vs low levels of testosterone.

-The benefit of starting testosterone treatment now is to avoid any other problems down the road.
-Testosterone is a very important hormone in the human body, and can cause many problems if not treated immediately.
+The benefit of starting testosterone injections with TRT is to avoid any other problems down the road.
+Testosterone is a very important hormone in the human body and can cause many problems if not treated immediately.